 Sikh Priest Mexico FAQ’s

-Answers to common FAQ’s regarding our Sikh Priest Mexico Services
+Answers to FAQ’s re our Sikh Priest Mexico Services

 Why should I use the services of a Destination Sikh Priest Mexico for my Moon Palace Cancun Sikh Wedding versus bringing my own relatives to conduct the ceremony?

 Your Destination Sikh Wedding Priest knows of the proper set up requirements, difficulties and details required in setting up a respectful and timely Gurudwara-like situation for your Moon Palace Cancun Sikh Wedding or ceremony at another resort.
 Relatives at a destination are often stuck with communication issues with foreign languages spoken, items don’t arrive on time or crucial items are missing and there can be a long delay before the ceremony even begins.
 Often the resorts have no understanding of the norms and traditions of the Punjabi Sikh culture and this can cause great tension and disrespectful situations.

 Is my Sikh Priest reliable and has he done enough Destination Weddings regularly to make the whole process professional and easy?

 Your priest travels regularly to locations around the globe.
 This is his (their) sole profession and calling.
 Rest assured, you will have a non-stressed, respectful and tradition based ceremony.

 Will the resort know how to set up a Gurdwara like setting?